Dimension-Free Empirical Entropy Estimation: Introduction

 \section{Introduction}

 Estimating the entropy of a discrete distribution based on a finite iid sample is a classic problem with theoretical and practical ramifications.
 Considerable progress has been made in the case of a finite alphabet, and the countably infinite case has also attracted a fair amount of attention in recent years.
+(See Section~\ref{sec:rel-work} for a some background, motivation, and related work.)
 A less-addressed issue is one of {\em empirical} accuracy estimates: data-dependent bounds adaptive to the particular distribution being sampled.

 Our point of departure is the simpler (to analyze) problem of estimating a discrete distribution $\dist$ in total variation norm $\tv{\cdot}=\frac12\nrm{\cdot}_1$, where the most recent advance was made by \citet{CKW20}; see therein for a literature review.
 If $\bmu$ is a distribution on $\N$ and $\empdist$ is its empirical realization based on a sample of size $n$, then Theorem 2.1 of \citeauthor{CKW20} states that with probability at least $1-\delta$, \beqn \ello{\bmu-\empdist} &\le& \frac2{\sqrt n}\sum_{j\in\N}\sqrt{\empdist(j)} +6\sqrt{\frac{\log(2/\delta)}{2n}}. \eeqn This bound has the advantage of being valid for all distributions on $\N$, without any prior assumptions, and being fully empirical: it yields a risk estimate that is computable based on the observed sample, not depending on any unknown quantities.
 (Additionally, \citeauthor{CKW20} argue that (\ref{eq:ckw20}) is near-optimal in a well-defined sense.)
 The question we set out to explore in this paper is: What analogues of \eqref{eq:ckw20} are possible for discrete entropy estimation?